Exploring Representation Invariance in Finetuning: Evaluation

+For PEFT methods, including LoRA, Adaptformer, and VPT, the trends are similar but more pronounced.
+While these methods already restrict parameter updates to preserve pretrained knowledge, applying RIFT still yields substantial gains in Sim, often exceeding 15–28\%, while the Acc remains comparable or slightly higher in RIFT* variants.
+This demonstrates that RIFT effectively regularizes the adaptation process without sacrificing performance, leading to representations both task-effective and semantically faithful to the original model.
+Moreover, across multi-label datasets, where maintaining correlations between multiple outputs is crucial, RIFT significantly enhances Sim, suggesting better preservation of semantic structure.
+By coupling adaptation with representation similarity, RIFT preserves established semantic knowledge, allowing it to serve downstream tasks more effectively.

-\paragraph{RepSim method shares the representation of pretrained model.} Fig.~\ref{fig:sec5_fig2} shows the feature distribution results of samples extracted from pretrained and finetuned models.
+\textbf{PCA distribution visualization.} Fig.~\ref{fig:sec5_fig2} shows the PCA feature distribution results of samples extracted from pretrained and finetuned models.
 The bar charts summarize the distance from the pretrained model's feature center to the finetuned model's feature center, as well as the overlap between features.
-The direct finetuning (FULL) method shows a noticeable distance and lack of overlap between features, indicating significant representation differences compared to the pretrained model features (LINEAR).
-In contrast, the RepSim method exhibits a high overlap of pretrained features on the ISIC2018, APTOS2019, and MedFM-Colon datasets.
-Even for the multi-label classification datasets, MedFM-Chest and MedFM-Endo, although the expected overlap is not observed, the distance is closer compared to the FULL method.
-These results demonstrate the effectiveness of the RepSim method in preserving pretrained model features and support the hypothesis that the model shares the same representation~\cite{huh2024platonic}.
+FULL shows a noticeable distance and lack of overlap between features, indicating significant representation differences compared to LINEAR.
+In contrast, RIFT exhibits a high overlap of pretrained features on the ISIC2018, APTOS2019, and MedFM-Colon datasets.
+Even for the multi-label classification datasets, MedFM-Chest and MedFM-Endo, although the expected overlap is not observed, the distance is closer compared to FULL.
+These results indicate that pretrained representations can be preserved without damaging their semantic structure by imposing orthogonal constraints, upon which new branches for downstream tasks can grow.
+This may unlock a temporal view of the Platonic Representation Hypothesis, This may unlock a temporal view of the Platonic Representation Hypothesis, suggesting that models have sufficient capacity to accommodate pretrained and finetuned knowledge simultaneously, yielding a shared representation.